Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Numerical Validation and Evaluation

 Two numerical examples are presented to evaluate the performance of the SBDP+ method.
-The first involves a simple non-convex problem, used to validate Theorem \ref{th:conv} and to compare the numerical convergence properties with state-of-the-art algorithms such as ADMM and ALADIN.
+The first involves a simple non-convex problem, used to validate Theorem \ref{th:conv} and compares SBDP+ to representative algorithms such as ADMM and ALADIN.
 The second example focuses on a classification problem to show the applicability to large-scale statistical learning problems.